• Skip to primary navigation

 Edit: As of September 2019, Nestle Bhd’s share price has more than doubled to RM145 per share.

-Limit ups and limit downs are price limit rules and restrict how much a particular stock on the KLCI can go up or down in a day.
+Limit ups and limit downs are price limit rules that restrict how much a particular stock on the KLCI can go up or down in a day.

-For stock’s whose prices are below RM1, the upper limit is capped at +30 sen and lower limit set at -15 sen.
+For stocks whose prices are below RM1, the upper limit is capped at +30 sen and the lower limit is set at -15 sen.

-An overall circuit breaker is also in place for the whole of the KLCI.
-As of writing, it has two levels – 10% and 15%.
+An overall circuit breaker is also in place for the entire KLCI:

-The first level is triggered when the FBM KLCI falls by an aggregate of 10% or more but less than 15% of the previous market day’s closing.
-Trading would be halted for an hour or for the rest of the day depending on the time of day it’s triggered.
+• Level 1 is triggered when the FBM KLCI falls by 10% or more but less than 15% from the previous day’s closing.
+Trading is halted for an hour or for the rest of the day, depending on the time it’s triggered.

-The second level is triggered when the FBM KLCI drops by an aggregate of 15% or more of the previous day’s closing.
-When this happens, trading will be halted for the rest of the day.
+• Level 2 is triggered when the FBM KLCI drops by 15% or more from the previous day’s closing, leading to a trading halt for the remainder of the day.

 Circuit breakers and limits exist to curb enthusiasm and/or panic.
 It’s a precautionary measure put in place so that the market can take a breather and slow down.
 They are especially useful at preventing a free fall and so far, they’re of use and working.